florisbechger/nixos/README.md

 3) Copy modules

-- Create a directory "modules" in this directory
+- Create a directory "modules" in this directory:

-/i sudo mkdir /etc/nixos/modules i/
+sudo mkdir /etc/nixos/modules

 - Copy all /module files to your local /etc/nixos/modules directory
-- Create a directory "modules" in this directory
-/i sudo mkdir /etc/nixos/modules i/

 4) Issue this command:

-/i sudo nixos-rebuild switch i/
+sudo nixos-rebuild switch

 5) Notice